My favourite honeymoon destination – the dreamy and the realistic

 Whatever you do, visit the wildly bohemian Continental Hotel in Tangier!
 If we head to Tangier, I will book ourselves in for a Moorish treat.
 I stayed there before, in 2012, and although rooms are somewhat more simple -and no honeymoon suite as far as I can see – this definitely makes it into the “great classic” album.

-Disclosure: Our honeymoons entirely self funded.
-I receive no monetary or non-monetary rewards for linking aside from some affiliate links.
+Disclosure: Our honeymoon was entirely self funded.
+I receive no monetary or non-monetary rewards for linking aside from some affiliate links in this favourite honeymoon destination post.
 For the simple process of linking to other businesses, I proclaim this unpaid advertising.
 I will only review and recommend places that I have stayed in myself.
 You can trust me for the whole, unbiased truth.
 More details on my affiliate link policy are here.